codingones-terraform-modules/aws-application/README.md

 ## About

-A module that aims to provide a ready to develop configuration of an angular client deployed to AWS through S3.
+A module that aims to provide a ready to develop configuration of an application deployed to AWS.

 ## TOC